NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ crontab -e -u root

-Then add the backup cron job and make sure the PATH variable is peresent with the following values:
+Then add the backup cron job and make sure the <code>PATH</code> variable is peresent with the following values:

 {% codeblock config.json lang:js %}
 SHELL=/bin/sh